18 Anti-Inflammatory Foods to Eat to Reduce Pain

 Fill up on these nutritious whole foods to nourish your body, stop pain, and ease painful inflammation.

 Researchers have found that a chemical in extra-virgin olive oil, oleocanthal, inhibits inflammatory enzymes in the same way that ibuprofen does.
-Drizzle olive oil on veggies, salads, and other foods that reduce inflammation.
+Drizzle olive oil on veggies, salads, and other foods that reduce inflammation (and be sure to avoid these foods that make inflammation worse).

 Bromelain, a protein-digesting enzyme, gives this tropical fruit its potential to be an anti-inflammatory food.
 One 2002 study suggested that bromelain might reduce knee pain in otherwise healthy adults, although the study was not placebo controlled.
 Other research in people, animals, and laboratory-grown cells suggest that bromelain supplements may reduce pain and inflammation in knee osteoarthritis and rheumatoid arthritis, and after dental surgery.
 One study found that an enzyme supplement containing bromelain reduced carpal tunnel symptoms.